faradayio/numbers/_posts/2011-01-13-the-wonderful-convenience-of-earth.markdown

 In the Gemfile:
 {% highlight ruby %}
 gem 'earth'
-gem 'fastercsv' # not needed if using Ruby 1.9
+gem 'fastercsv' # only if you're on Ruby 1.8
 {% endhighlight %}

 And in `config/environment.rb` or an initializer:
 {% highlight ruby %}
-Earth.init 'locality/zip_code'
+Earth.init :locality
 {% endhighlight %}

 Back at the shell: